olimpiadi-informatica/terry/README.md

 - `npm install`
 - `npm run build`

-5. Setup the reverse proxy (or some form of frontend server), consider using the `nginx-example.conf` file as a template.
+5. Setup the reverse proxy (or some form of frontend server), consider using the `vm-utils/nginx.conf` file as a template.
 6. Start the backend running `terr-server`
 7. Start the proxy